 It provides a user-friendly drag-and-drop interface for beginners, making all features easy to navigate.
 It also includes artificial design intelligence (ADI), which is built to automatically generate the site after the user answers a few questions.

 As part of its ecommerce features, GoDaddy enables users to add up to 5,000 products to their inventory with built-in shipping methods.

-Price: The basic account starts from £4.99 a month.
-Standard is £6.99 a month, premium £10.99 a month, and ecommerce is priced at £19.99 a month.
-All price plans include a one month free trial.
+Price: The basic account starts from £6.99 a month.
+The standard is £9.99 a month, premium £14.99 a month, and ecommerce is priced at £19.99 a month.
+All price plans include a one-month free trial.